rhinestonewtf/sandbox/README.md

 ## Usage

-1. Create a .env file based on the .env.example file
+1. Create a `.env` file based on the `.env.example` file
 2. Run `yarn dev` to start the development server

 ### Custom network

-To add a new network, add an entrey to the `networks` object in `src/domains/Network/api/networks.ts`.
+To add a new network, add an entry to the `networks` object in `src/domains/Network/api/networks.ts`.

 ## Features